Wild Summon

-Wild Summon is a 2023 animated short film directed by the filmmaking duo Karni Arieli and Saul Freed, also known as 'Karni & Saul'.
-The 14-minute eco-film narrated by British singer Marianne Faithfull depicts the life of a female salmon, in the human form of a free diver.
-Premiered at the 2023 Cannes Film Festival, where it was nominated for the Palme d'Or for Best Short Film, Wild Summon has been featured in a number of international film festivals, including the Annecy International Animation Film Festival and the Raindance Film Festival, where it won an award for Best Short Film.
+Wild Summon is a 2023 eco fantasy animated short film directed by the filmmaking duo Karni Arieli and Saul Freed, also known as 'Karni & Saul', and narrated by British singer Marianne Faithfull in her final film role before her death in 2025.
+The 14-minute film depicts the life of a female salmon in the human form of a free diver.
+Wild Summon premiered at the 2023 Cannes Film Festival, where it was nominated for the Palme d'Or for Best Short Film.
+It has been featured in a number of international film festivals, including the Annecy International Animation Film Festival and the Raindance Film Festival, where it won an award for Best Short Film.
 In January 2024, filmmakers Adam McKay, Kevin Messick, Guy Nattiv and Jaime Ray Newman came aboard as executive producers of the film.

-On December 21st 2023, the film was shortlisted for the 96th Academy Awards in the category of Best Animated Short Film but ultimately was not nominated.
+On December 21, 2023, the film was shortlisted for the 96th Academy Awards in the category of Best Animated Short Film but ultimately was not nominated.

-Plot

-A 'human' female salmon is laying on the river shore, exhausted.
-Her eggs have been released and are floating on the river bank: they are almost ready to hatch.
-One of the newborn salmons, a female, commences her perilous journey down the river and in the open sea.
-Once grown, she must swim back across the ocean, to return to her birth place, upriver.
-Whether it's in the shape of natural predators or man-made threats, many are the obstacles that get in her way.
-Yet, her courage, her resilience and a magical life force will guide her to the exact same spot where she was born.
+The short film can be watched on the directors' official Vimeo channel.

+Summary

+Having laid her eggs in the river, a mother salmon has died.
+Weeks later in the water, one of the salmon's offspring, a female, hatches out and begins her life, keeping herself safe among the pebbles.

+When the seasons change, the salmon and her school migrate out to sea.
+Along the way, the salmon gets tagged before being released back into the wild.
+After swimming for months, the salmon arrives in the sea where she will grow bigger and stronger for the migration back home.

+After living in the sea for a few years, the now adult salmon has mated and she and her school migrate back to the river where they were born.
+As she reaches the spawning ground, the salmon has survived several obstacles: predators which devour most of her school, water pollution, overfishing, and disease affecting farmed salmon.

+Upon successfully coming home, the salmon lays her eggs and dies.
+In the water, the salmon's eggs develop, continuing the cycle of life and death.

 Production

 The film received funding from the British Film Institute and was made with a combination of live footage and 3D computer animation over the course of two years.
-The live footage was shot in Iceland during the pandemic, and the computer animation, produced by the Bristol-based Sulkybunny Studio, was made primarily with the Autodesk Maya, Arnold and SythnEyes softwares, and the compositing was done using Adobe After Effects.
+The live footage was shot in Iceland during the pandemic, and the computer animation, produced by the Bristol-based Sulkybunny Studio, was made primarily with the Autodesk Maya, Arnold and SythnEyes software, and the compositing was done using Adobe After Effects.